 From bottle washing and recycling to running the dish rooms at Cornell, Ithaca College and Wegmans, Challenge has taken an entrepreneurial approach to generate income in support of our mission.

-Are current Social Enterprises employ a diverse workforce that includes people with and without disabilities.
+Our current Social Enterprises employ a diverse workforce that includes people with and without disabilities.
 Challenge employs over 150 people from different backgrounds across our businesses.

 Challenge Commercial Cleaning was created as a response to the need in the community for a reliable, flexible cleaning service.
 With over 30 commercial cleaning customers in Tompkins County, Challenge Commercial Cleaning has the expertise and staff to serve all your professional cleaning needs.
 From large educational clients to small and mid-sized business: no task is too big or too small for our professionally managed and fully bonded crews.
 We have the capacity and staff to address large commercial cleaning accounts and the customer service and flexibility to clean individual offices, labs or day care centers quickly and cost effectively.
 For more information or to request a competitive quote on any size commercial cleaning project, please contact us.